Here are my Goodreads reading stats for 2022:

 Bingo Challenge Normal Mode

-Rainbow heart: LGBT+ or BIPOC
+Rainbow heart: LGBT+ or BIPOC: Queerly Beloved--Susie Dumond

 Red, Pink, Orange Cover or Spine: The Ex Talk--Rachel Lynn Solomon

-3 Books: On your physical bookshelf
+3 Books: On your physical bookshelf: The Jew in the Lotus--Rodger Kamenetz

-Ufo: Spaceship on the cover or with aliens.
+UFO: Spaceship on the cover or with aliens.

-Black, Grey, White Cover or Spine
+Black, Grey, White Cover or Spine: Open Book--Jessica Simpson

 Audiotape: Audiobook or, if you don’t like audiobooks, a book in a genre you usually don’t read: Bless the Daughter Raised by a Voice in Her Head: Poems--Warsan Shire